Alumni Association Board of Directors

 Sara S. Ortega BA ’18

 Sara graduated with a BA in Public Health and a minor in Public Policy in 2018.
-She is currently the Special Assistant to the President at Children Now, a national research and advocacy organization based in Oakland.
+She is currently the Special Assistant to the President and Policy Coordinator at Children Now, a national research and advocacy organization based in Oakland.
 She supports the president on administrative, communication, and project management efforts, as well as recruitment and engagement for the Children’s Movement.
 As a student, Ms. Ortega interned for Congresswoman Barbara Lee in her Oakland offices, where she conducted research in health and immigration policy areas, as well as provided support to the East Bay’s constituents.
 While in school, she also worked in the Dean’s office at the School of Public Health, where she supported major events and managed communications to the school’s alumni and student networks and volunteered with the Public Health Alumni Association.
-Sara is a proud alumna of the Health Career Connections program, where she interned for the Kaiser Permanente Northern California Regional offices and spearheaded a regional project to improve front-office workflow and improve patient experiences.
+Sara is a proud alum of the Health Career Connections program, where she interned for the Kaiser Permanente Northern California Regional offices and spearheaded a regional project to improve front-office workflow and improve patient experiences.

 Amia Nash MS